Swollen Penis: 5 Common Causes & What to Do

-A swollen penis is normal for the most part if it is noted after sex or masturbation.
-However, swelling may be a sign of infection, an allergy or even a penile fracture, especially if accompanied by other symptoms like pain, redness, itching, wounds or bleeding.
+A swollen penis is typically noted after sex or masturbation, and typically resolves within a few minutes.
+However, persistent swelling in the penis that does not go away may be a sign of infection, an allergy or even a penile fracture.

 In most cases, a swollen penis is normal and resolves within a few minutes.
 It can happen following sex or masturbation, due to increased blood flow to the genital area.
 Other causes can include: